aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 ### Pipeline: Internal Failure

-If you see the following error:
+If you see the following error during deployment of your pipeline:

 ```
 CREATE_FAILED  | AWS::CodePipeline::Pipeline | Pipeline/Pipeline